-Stefano Boeri on his plans to transform Milan’s Triennale into a ‘major cultural hub’
+Stefano Boeri on his plans for the Triennale Design Museum and transforming the institution into a ‘major cultural hub’

 As he celebrates his first year as president of the Triennale di Milano, the art and design institution in the Parco Sempione, Italian architect Stefano Boeri talks about his plans to turn it into a major cultural hub.
-Phase one, Milan’s first design museum and a blockbuster exhibition.
+Phase one, the Triennale Design Museum and a blockbuster exhibition.

-Wallpaper*: Tell us about the new design museum.
+Wallpaper*: Tell us about the new Triennale Design Museum.

-Gio Ponti’s ‘Superleggera’ chair is part of the Triennale’s permanent collection
+Gio Ponti’s ‘Superleggera’ chair is part of the Triennale Design Museum permanent collection

 We are contacting contemporary manufacturers and makers to stockpile new pieces and collaborating with the Fondazione ADI which safeguards the 650 designs that have won the Compasso d’Oro award.’
 (The prestigious prize for industrial design was founded in Italy in 1954).
 We will then create an exhibition programme that allows visitors to enjoy new forms of storytelling through these pieces.

 SB: As the collection expands, we will need more room, so we are looking at either developing an underground space within the Palazzo dell’Arte, (where the Triennale is housed) or creating a new site elsewhere.
-We will announce an international competition for its design based on our decision, along with a teaser of the new museum, during Salone next April.
+We will announce an international competition for its design based on our decision, along with a teaser of the new museum, in 2019.

-W*: Design museum aside, what will become of the other spaces within the Triennale?
+W*: Triennale Design Museum aside, what will become of the other spaces within the institution?

 SB: The whole site, which is to say, the 800-seat Teatro dell’Arte (dedicated to dance and performing arts), the restaurant, the additional exhibition areas and the gardens within Parco Sempione, will all be reinvigorated and well curated.